The Slack handbook for software development teams

 - Track real-time performance data from multiple systems to resolve issues faster

-- Streamline and automate workflows by connecting to services and platforms that you use regularly
+- Streamline and automate workflows by connecting to services and platforms you regularly use

-Access the information and specialists that your team needs to ship high-quality code
+Access the information and specialists your team needs to ship high-quality code

-More than just a place to organise conversations, public channels automatically create an archive of knowledge that’s searchable by everyone in your organisation.
-If you commit to doing most of your work in public channels, when someone needs more information to move forwards – such as the details of the last release – that information is readily accessible.
+More than just a place to organize conversations, public channels automatically create an archive of knowledge that’s searchable by everyone in your organization.
+If you commit to doing most of your work in public channels, when someone needs more information to move forward—like the details of the last release—that information is readily accessible.

 It’s best to reserve private channels for conversations that are sensitive or confidential and direct messages for quick back-and-forths.